The Marble Revolution: How Anti-Etch UV Protection Is Changing Everything

 First: Why Standard Sealers Aren’t Enough

-Before we explain what these technologies do, it's worth understanding precisely what they solve — because the limitation of conventional marble sealers is widely misunderstood.
+Before we explain what Anti-Etch does, it’s worth understanding precisely what it solves — because the limitation of conventional marble sealers is widely misunderstood.

 A penetrating sealer works by filling the pores of the stone with a water and oil-repelling compound.
 It’s effective at what it does: reducing staining from liquids that would otherwise absorb into the marble’s surface.
 A well-sealed marble countertop is meaningfully more resistant to olive oil, red wine, and coffee than an unsealed one.